deepin-community/python-pluggy/docs/index.rst

 Loading ``setuptools`` entry points
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-You can automatically load plugins registered through `setuptools entry points`_ with the :py:meth:`~pluggy.PluginManager.load_setuptools_entrypoints()` method.
+You can automatically load plugins registered through :ref:`setuptools entry points <setuptools:entry_points>` with the :py:meth:`~pluggy.PluginManager.load_setuptools_entrypoints()` method.

-An example use of this is the `pytest entry point`_.
+An example use of this is the :ref:`pytest entry point <pytest:pip-installable plugins>`.

 Blocking